 Poplar is also a winner among both because of its lower moisture content and lower density (and hence lighter weight).

 This can be especially useful where you may need to consider the weight of the finished product – like with shelves, drawers, wooden chests, etc.

 Pine being sturdier and heavier, furniture made of pine will comparatively have more weight and are not as easy to move around if you need to rearrange your home.

-The lower density of poplar wood also means that it’s pretty easy to work with whether you are using handheld tools or machines for carving, trimming or making furniture.
+The lower density of poplar wood also means that it’s pretty easy to work with whether you are using handheld tools or machines for carving, trimming, or making furniture.

-Which is Better to Use Outdoors?
+Stained Poplar Or Pine – Which Wood is Better to Use Outdoors?